ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 2. !!! note
        This is optional, but usually a good idea

-Using your favorite editor, select appropriate instance typtes for the compute partitions, and remove the h3 partition if you do not have access to h3 instances yet.
+Using your favorite editor, select appropriate instance types for the compute partitions, and remove the h3 partition if you do not have access to h3 instances yet.
-See the expandable annotations and pay extra attention to the highlihgted lines on the [e4s-pro-slurm-cluster-blueprint-example][blueprint] example.
+See the expandable annotations and pay extra attention to the highlighted lines on the [e4s-pro-slurm-cluster-blueprint-example][blueprint] example.

 !!!
 Tip "Pay Attention"